Hieronymus von Colloredo: Policies

 During his thirty years as ruler of Salzburg, Colloredo implemented reforms similar to those carried out in the Austrian Empire under Joseph II; see Josephinism.
 According to Halliwell, he "was ultimately successful in his main aims, but the struggle was a perpetual one ...
 Colloredo had to establish like-minded people in each institution – ecclesiastical, educational, legal, medical, fiscal, administrative and publicistic – and persuade the reluctant populace to change its entire mentality."
 Halliwell adds that Colloredo "attracted European-wide admiration for his efforts."

 Colloredo also resembled Joseph II in moving the Roman Catholic religion within his domains in a direction similar to Protestantism.
 Halliwell writes: "Pilgrimages and superstitious practices were banned, processions were restricted, church decoration was limited, musical settings of the Mass were shortened and sacred German hymns introduced ...
 These changes led to deep resentment, and Colloredo and the architect of the pastoral letter [that implemented the policy], Johann Michael Bönike, were called 'secret Lutherans'.
 His diocesans would quip: "Our Prince von Colloredo has no Gloria nor Credo."
-Throughout his life he was close to Jansenism, and he was also one of around 1500 identified members of the Illuminati Order.
+Throughout his life he was close to Jansenism.